Richard Barone: Career

-Barone represented the New York Chapter of the Recording Academy for Grammys on the Hill in Washington D.C., meeting with Congress in support of the Music Modernization Act (MMA), an omnibus bill supporting the rights of music creators.
-He met with Senator Patrick Leahy, Congressman David Cicilline, Representative Joseph Crowley, Representative Nancy Pelosi, and the office of Senator Sheldon Whitehouse.
+Barone represented the New York Chapter of the Recording Academy for Grammys on the Hill in Washington D.C., in support of the Music Modernization Act (MMA), an omnibus bill supporting the rights of music creators.
+He met with Senator Patrick Leahy, Congressman David Cicilline, Representative Joseph Crowley, House Speaker Nancy Pelosi, and the office of Senator Sheldon Whitehouse.
 Barone also met with New York Representative Jerrold Nadler, key supporter of the Music Modernization Act.
 The bill passed unanimously by both houses of Congress and was signed into law on October 11, 2018.

 In January 2019, Barone accompanied Donovan in Jamaica to record a tribute album to Harry Belafonte.
 Barone also photographed Donovan for the cover of the album's first single.
 A second project with Donovan that year, a tribute to Brian Jones of the Rolling Stones, was recorded and filmed in Jones' hometown of Cheltenham, England on the fiftieth anniversary of his passing.
 Barone was the musical director of the project, which celebrated the American blues music that inspired the early Stones.

 In fall 2019, a new guitar effect pedal "The Mambo Sun," a collaboration between Barone and boutique pedal manufacturer Left Coast Workshop, was launched for sale.
 It was designed to replicate Barone's distinctive double-tracked guitar tone.

 Joining forces with Glenn Mercer, guitarist/frontman of The Feelies, Barone began performing a series of concerts entitled Hazy Cosmic Jive, a tribute to the mid-1970s experimentation of David Bowie, Brian Eno, Roxy Music, Marc Bolan and others.